 What kind of warranty does it have?

 It doesn't exactly have a warranty.
 What is does have is a "45-day no questions asked guarantee" on unopened products.
 After 45 days, or on opened products, they say they will review return requests on a case-by-case basis.

 This seems a bit ambiguous to me.
 I would prefer a warranty with specific terms, but to me, it's not a deal breaker.
 The company does care about its reputation and I'm sure they'll work with anyone that has problems with a new pitcher.

 Where can I get a good price on an Alexapure pitcher?

-Click here to go to Amazon to check the current price and see if there are any special discounts.
+Click here to go to Amazon to check the current price.

 Verdict: Should I buy an Alexapure filter pitcher?